Jaiko657/EcoReclaimer/README.md

 ## Game overview

-- Collect coins.
-- Vendor NPC sells a hat; buying swaps the player sprite and makes the vendor follow the player.
+- Player spawns in abandoned factory, picks up a gravity gun getting ability to lift heavy things.
+- Player collects the raw materials on the ground (metal and plastic) he can then store them in TARDAS device.
 - Doors open/close based on proximity using Tiled tile animations.
+- When Gravity gun runs out of energy it can be charged.
+- When player drags TARDAS with resources in it, they are put out of unloader, and player sorts them into recyclers.

 Content is authored in Tiled (`assets/maps/*.tmx`) and entity prefabs (`assets/prefabs/*.ent`).

 ## Engine design (high level)

-- Fixed timestep simulation (60Hz) with variable render framerate.
+- Fixed timestep simulation (60Hz) with variable render framerate. (game_ticks vs present ticks)
-- ECS with SoA component storage and phase-based system scheduling (`PHASE_INPUT`, `PHASE_PHYSICS`, `PHASE_SIM_*`, `PHASE_PRESENT`).
+- ECS with SoA component storage and phase-based system scheduling (`PHASE_INPUT`, `PHASE_PHYSICS`, `PHASE_SIM_*`, `PHASE_PRESENT`, `PHASE_RENDER`).
-- Collision/physics-lite: kinematic intent velocities + tile collision and simple entity pushing.
+- Collision/physics-lite: kinematic intent velocities + tile collision and simple entity pushing. (custom code)
 - Tile/world pipeline:
   - TMX parsing + tilesets via a small XML loader (`xml.c`) and a custom Tiled module.
   - Collision built from per-tile 4x4 subtile bitmasks; static colliders merged, with “dynamic” tiles (e.g. doors) kept separate.